-Beginning on Oct.
-1, 2020, a REAL ID (or other form of identification such as a valid passport, federal government PIV card or U.S. military ID) will be required to fly within the United States or to enter a federal building, such as federal courthouses and military bases.
-This is a federal law applicable to all states and all adults 18 and over.
-Those without a REAL ID will not be allowed past security checkpoints.
+Beginning on May 7, 2025, a REAL ID (or other form of identification) such as a valid passport, federal government PIV card or U.S. military ID) will be required to fly domestically, enter a federal building, or visit a military base.

 What is REAL ID?

-A REAL ID is a driver’s license or other form of state-issued identification cards that meet the minimum security standards set forth by the federal government.
+REAL ID is a driver’s license or other form of state-issued identification card that meets the minimum security standards set forth by the federal government.
 It carries with it all the privileges of a standard license/identification.
-REAL ID cards will look almost exactly like your standard ID.
-Generally, REAL IDs are marked with a star located in the upper portion of the card.

-You can apply for a REAL ID at any time, but you must apply in person at an RMV/DMV office.
-AAA members in Massachusetts and Rhode Island have the option of applying at local branch that offer these services.
+You can apply for a REAL ID at any time.
+License/ID holders must apply in person (with required documentation) at an RMV/DMV office.

-Your REAL ID card will be mailed to you several weeks after you apply in person.
-People planning to travel after October 1, 2020 should allow time for processing their application.
+Your REAL ID card will be mailed to you several weeks after you have successfully applied.

 What are the REAL ID requirements?

-Specific proof documents are required in order to apply for a REAL ID.
-Each state has set their own standards as to what documents are accepted, so make sure you check with your state’s DMV office and have all the proper paperwork ahead of time.
-Additionally, all documents need to be originals – photocopies will not be accepted.
+Each state has set its own standards as to what documents are accepted, so make sure you check with your state’s RMV/DMV office and have all the proper paperwork ahead of time.
+All documents need to be originals – photocopies will not be accepted.

 The following categories of documents are all required: